ruc-practical-ai/syllabus/README.md

 ### Where to Find This Syllabus

-The latest copy of this syllabus is always available online in our class GitHub at TODO(MJS):LINK.
+The latest copy of this syllabus is always available online in our class GitHub at [https://github.com/ruc-practical-ai/syllabus](https://github.com/ruc-practical-ai/syllabus).
 If you are referencing a hard copy, be sure to check that link for the latest version.

 ## Course Description